-Based on initial estimates of vaccine availability, CDC anticipates that by the end of February 2021, 100 million Americans will have been vaccinated, and the agency currently projects that the vaccine will be available to other Americans starting in April.
+As of March 8, 2021, the CDC reports that over 92 million Americans have been vaccinated, and the agency currently projects that vaccines will become widely available in the coming months.
 It is important to know that although the CDC has provided national guidance, each state is distributing vaccines according to its own priority plan.
 You are encouraged to check with your state health department about vaccine availability where you live.

 Even with a vaccine available, it is still important to wear a mask and to physically distance.

 Experts tell us that everyone must remain vigilant and continue to use all the tools available to us to help stop this pandemic.
-This includes wearing a mask over your nose and mouth, washing your hands often, and staying at least six feet away from others, even if you or they have received the vaccination.
-Experts will need to learn more about the protection that COVID-19 vaccines provide before the CDC changes its recommendations for how to protect yourself and others.
+This includes wearing a mask over your nose and mouth, washing your hands often, and staying at least six feet away from others, even if you have been vaccinated.
+Experts will need to learn more about the protection that COVID-19 vaccines before the CDC changes its recommendations for how to protect yourself and others.

 Last Updated March 2021